charlielobster/CUDA_NekRS/README.md

 Let's set up all our environment variables first to use them in build statements.

-1. Review the script.
+1. Review the CUDA_NekRS_vars.sh script in this repo.
 Verify the CUDA Toolkit path.
 Find your wifi nic with a call to "ip a".

         ip a
         # open CUDA_NekRS_vars.sh in Text Editor